Springfield, South Dakota: Mike Durfee State Prison

 Springfield is home of the Mike Durfee State Prison.
-It is named for Mike Durfee, who was a standout athlete and teacher at University of South Dakota–Springfield.
-It opened under the name of Springfield State Prison in 1984, with women from the prison at Yankton.
-It became coed in 1985 with males being admitted.
-It became all male in 1997 when the women were transferred to Herm Solem Public Safety Center in Pierre.
-In 1999, it was named for Mike Durfee, who had been with the school and was Deputy Director of the South Dakota Department of Corrections.
+It opened under the name of Springfield State Prison in 1984, and included women from the prison at Yankton.
+The prison took on its first male inmates in 1985.
+The prison became all-male in 1997 when the female inmates were transferred to Herm Solem Public Safety Center in Pierre.
+In 1999, it was renamed for Mike Durfee, who had been Assistant Warden and Director of Education for the prison.
+Durfee was Deputy Director of the South Dakota Department of Corrections when the prison was renamed in his honor.

-The prison currently has approximately 1,200 low to medium security inmates and is a major regional employer.
+The prison currently has approximately 1,250 low to medium security inmates and is a major regional employer.

 Recreation

 Springfield is a notable destination for recreation including hunting and fishing along the upper portions of Lewis and Clark Lake.
 The South Dakota Department of Game, Fish, and Parks operates the Springfield State Recreation Area with 20 campsites, boat ramp, and golf course along the lake.

-Veteran's Memorial Park(also known by Terrace Park by its locals) sits atop a bluff with scenic views of Lewis and Clark Lake and the Missouri River.
+Veteran's Memorial Park (also known by Terrace Park by its locals) sits atop a bluff with scenic views of Lewis and Clark Lake and the Missouri River.